Choosing the right home care provider

-Use our handy list of questions to ask a home care agency to prepare for your meeting.
+Use our checklist of questions to ask a home care agency (below) to prepare for your meeting.
 This covers questions about the staff, the care service, visits, charges and terms & conditions.
 It will help you focus on the things that are most important for your needs.

 You can also download the questions as a handy checklist to print off and discuss.